Slow Cooker Cheddar and Bacon Potato Soup

 - Place bacon in a large skillet, then turn on medium-high heat.
 Fry the diced bacon until crisp.
 Remove to a paper towel-lined plate, leaving 1-2 tablespoons of bacon grease in the pan.
 Set aside in the refrigerator.

 - Saute the onions, celery, and carrots in the bacon grease until tender, about 5 minutes.
-Lightly season the vegetables with salt and pepper while they cook.
 Add garlic and cook for about 30-60 seconds more, making sure it doesn’t burn.
 (Freezing instructions begin here.)

-- Place cooked veggies in a 6 quart slow cooker and add the potatoes, broth, thyme sprigs, bay leaf, 1 teaspoon salt, and ½ teaspoon pepper.
+- Place cooked veggies in a 6-quart slow cooker and add the potatoes, broth, thyme sprigs, bay leaf, salt, and pepper.
 Stir to combine.

-- Cover and cook on low for 6-8 hours, until potatoes are very tender.
+- Cover and cook on LOW for about 8 hours, until potatoes are very tender.

 - Serve bowls of soup with the cooked, crumbled bacon and green onions or chives on top.